ipfs/ipfs/README.md

 ## Project Links

-The IPFS Project is big -- there are many efforts subprojects and related efforts.
-We will document the core efforts here, though look around.
+The IPFS Project is big -- there are many subprojects and related efforts.
+We will document the core ones here, though you should look around.
 The space is exploding and lots of new projects are springing up all the time.

 For a community-curated lists of awesome projects using IPFS, check out [awesome-ipfs](https://github.com/ipfs/awesome-ipfs)!